 FOR IMMEDIATE RELEASE

-AUGUSTA, Maine — April 13, 2017 — Central Maine Power Company, a subsidiary of AVANGRID, Inc. (NYSE: AGR), has put another award-winning children’s book in hundreds of public libraries and Maine schools for the 17th consecutive year.
-The Company recently donated copies of Finding Winnie to more than 600 public, private, and parochial schools and public libraries in its service territory.
-The Association of Library Service to Children designated Finding Winnie, written by Lindsay Mattick and illustrated by Sophie Blackall, winner of the Caldecott Medal in 2016.
+Augusta, ME, February 4, 2016 Central Maine Power, a subsidiary of AVANGRID, has put another award-winning children's book in hundreds of public libraries and Maine schools for the 16th consecutive year.
+The Company recently donated copies of Nana in the City to more than 600 public, private, and parochial schools and public libraries in its service territory.
+The Association of Library Service to Children designated Nana in the City, written and illustrated by Lauren Castillo, as an Honor Book in 2015.

 The book donation is among several community-service initiatives at CMP designed to raise children's aspirations and help to prepare them to lead full, productive lives.
 The Company also has provided scholarships to students enrolled in engineering and technology programs at the University of Maine and Kennebec Valley Community College.

 CMP's commitment to the communities we serve goes well beyond providing safe, reliable power delivery,said Burns.
 The support we provide to educational programs helps put our young people on the path to becoming productive adults that can help local business and communities prosper.

 CMP President and CEO Sara Burns reads Nana and the City to a group of local kindergarten students.
 During the visit, Burns pointed out that it�s important for all students to excel at reading, no matter what they want to do when they grow up.
 (For a high resolution version of this photo, please e-mail firstname.lastname@example.org.)